Sharing from Behind the Walls

 …The whole heart and essence of A.A. can be seen just by looking at it.”

-Step Four, Tradition Four and the Fourth Concept of World Services
+Step Six, Tradition Six and the Sixth Concept of World Services